 Any sign of improvement?
 "None at all," he said.

-The Fed's monthly survey, released today, showed that 30.2 percent of the busineses surveyed in June said they believed business was picking up, while 32.4 percent saw it declining.
+The Fed's monthly survey, released yesterday, showed that 30.2 percent of the businesses surveyed in June said they believed business was picking up, while 32.4 percent saw it declining.

 In the Fed's scoring, that comes to an index number of -2.2.
 Last month, the index was -22.6, meaning far more firms were reporting declines.